If you've got dry skin, sensitive skin, or skin that always feels tight after cleansing, then you may want to switch to a cream cleanser.

 Honua Hawaiian Skincare Pa‘akai Cleansing Cream

-Honua Hawaiian Skincare Pa'akai Cleansing Cream is packed with tropical ingredients sourced sustainably from farms in Hawaii, such as local sea salt, seaweed, comfrey and hibiscus.
-(The latter is what gives it the pink colour!)
-It's suitable for all skin and can even be left on for 15 minutes as a mask.
+Honua Hawaiian Skincare Pa'akai Cleansing Cream is all-natural and packed with tropical ingredients sourced from Hawaiian farms, such as local sea salt, seaweed, comfrey and hibiscus.
+(The latter is what gives this its pink hue.)
+It cleans well, is suitable for all skin, and can even be left on for 15 minutes as a mask.

 Acure Seriously Soothing Cleansing Cream